shyonagi/privacy-policy/README.md

 ## Privacy Policy for BYOIOT

-**Effective Date:** 13 June 2025
+_Last updated: June 13, 2025_

 Thank you for using **BYOIOT – Build Your Own IoT**.
 Your privacy is important to us.
-This Privacy Policy explains how we handle your information when you use our offline educational mobile app.
+This Privacy Policy explains how we handle your information when you use our mobile app.

 ### 1. No Personal Data Collected

-BYOIOT is designed to function **entirely offline**.
+BYOIOT is designed to function **offline**.
 We do not collect, store, or transmit any personal information or user data.
 There are no login requirements, internet-based services, or cloud integrations used in the app.

 ### 2. No Internet Access